Finding Sensitive Data in Cold AWS S3 Buckets

 Big bang for the buck and remarkably low effort.
 Here is how you do it.

 First, classify your S3 buckets using Open Raven.
-See the product docs for more information on how and what we classify.

 Once the scans run, you will get a data catalog showing you all of the data across all of your buckets.